Operationalizing content moderation "accuracy" in the Digital Services Act: Statistically estimating legal requirements

 \subsection{Stratified sampling}

-To reduce the burden of a recall reporting requirement, we propose applying stratified sampling, which is a variance reduction technique.
-Stratified sampling can reduce the cost of recall estimation, by combining it with a learned classifier for stratification.
+To reduce the burden of recall reporting, we propose using stratified sampling instead of random sampling.
+Stratified sampling can provide a better estimate with the same number of samples \cite{mcbook}.
 Crucially, it is \textit{unbiased} and \textit{more efficient} than a random sampling estimator.
-Stratified sampling is unbiased even if the classifier which partitions the strata has undesirable properties such as low accuracy or low fairness \cite{DBLP:conf/www/BorkanDSTV19}, as a human is the final decision maker.
-A suboptimal classifier here may cause the method to require more annotations, but it cannot introduce bias.
-Appendix \ref{appendix:ss_notation} contains notation for stratified sampling.
+Appendix \ref{appendix:ss_notation} contains notation for stratified sampling and only a high level discussion is given here.
+The procedure is as follows: a learned classifier is first used to partition e.g. the visible comments into bins.
+Then, the estimator is computed by annotating a random sample within each stratum, and combining the prevalences across stratum in an unbiased manner.

-\paragraph{Intuition.} Given any partition of the data into strata (i.e., bins), we can apply the stratified sampling estimator.
-This estimator is computed by annotating a random sample within each stratum, then combining the mean for each stratum in an unbiased manner.
-A good stratification can significantly improve the variance of the stratified sampling estimator over random sampling.
-In particular, if some strata have very low or very high prevalance, those strata will have lower variance.
-Then, we can allocate our samples to focus on estimating prevalences of the other high variance strata.
+\paragraph{Intuition} A good stratification can significantly increase the efficiency of the stratified sampling estimator over random sampling.
+If some strata have a very low or very high prevalence of violating comments, few samples are needed in those strata to estimate the prevalences well.
+This allows us to allocate our annotation effort on estimating strata with medium prevalences (which have higher variance).
+Stratified sampling is unbiased even if the stratification classifier has undesirable properties such as low accuracy or low fairness \cite{DBLP:conf/www/BorkanDSTV19}, as a human is the final decision maker.
+A suboptimal classifier may cause the estimator to be less efficient, but it cannot introduce statistical bias.